 Remember, way back when, we posted about all kinds of pallet possibilities?
 Ever since then, I’ve been daydreaming about how I could incorporate pallets into my home decor.
-A few weeks ago, I stumbled across this shelf made from a pallet on Pinterest:
+A few weeks ago, I stumbled across a shelf made from a pallet on Pinterest.

 I mean, honestly, this is an EASY project.
-There were no written directions, but I knew hubs and I could tackle this, no problem.
+There were no written directions, but I knew hubs and I could tackle this pallet shelf project together, no problem.
 And need I remind you that pallets are FREE?
 We got a few pallets on the side of the road right next to a dumpster.
-If you’re looking for cheap projects, I’m your girl.
+If you’re looking for cheap projects, I’m your girl. 😉

 Not much to look at, eh?

 We actually made this project a little bit harder than it had to be, but the bottom piece was pretty beat up.
 Hubs took it off using a crowbar and we later added a nicer looking piece in its place.
 This step is not necessary if your pallet is in decent condition.

 We used a palm sander to lightly sand the wood.
 This pallet was banged up, but I still loved the grayish, old look it had.
 We wanted to preserve that at all costs, so a light sanding was all that was called for.

 Hubs cut the bottom two slats away from the rest of the pallet, including the “framing”, because that’s all we were using.

 We added the other piece of wood (from the same pallet) to the front.